 Editor’s Note: This is the first part of a two-part series on entrepreneurship and student debt.
-In Part 2 we profile Kelly Peeler, who co-founded NextGenVest to help young people minimize debt and get smarter about money.
+In Part 2 we profile the co-founder of a company that’s helping young people minimize debt and get smarter about money.

 Once a month, Ann-Erica Whitemarsh pays a bill that “makes my skin crawl.”

-The 33-year-old founder of Rascal Rodeo, a Pasco, Wash., nonprofit that hosts events for people with special needs, has spent years chipping away at her student loan debt, which totalled $60,000 when she graduated from Warner Pacific College in Portland, Ore., in 2008.
+The 33-year-old founder of Rascal Rodeo, a Pasco, Wash., nonprofit that hosts events for people with special needs, has spent years chipping away at her student loan debt, which totaled $60,000 when she graduated from Warner Pacific College in Portland, Ore., in 2008.

 She lived with her parents to save money while trying to find a job after getting laid off several times during the Great Recession.
 In 2010, she pulled together what savings she had to launch Rascal Rodeo, growing it slowly while continuing to make her monthly payments.
 Today, her balance hovers closer to $34,000, after parting with $700 every month to repay her debt plus interest.